 2. Term

-(a) This Agreement shall continue in effect for two years from the Effective Date, unless terminated earlier in accordance with the provisions of this Agreement.
+(a) This Agreement shall continue in effect for two years from the Effective Date (“Initial Term”), unless terminated earlier in accordance with the provisions of this Agreement.

-(b) This Agreement may be automatically extended for an additional one (1) year period (Extension Term) at the end of the Initial Term upon the same terms and conditions (Renewal Term) unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration of the Initial Term Thereafter, this Agreement shall continue from year to year on the same terms and conditions (Renewal Term) unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration of the Initial Term (unless MDEA elects to extend under the Extension Term) Extension Term or any Renewal Term (as the case may be).
+(b) This Agreement may be automatically extended for an additional one (1) year period (“Extension Term”) at the end of the Initial Term upon the same terms and conditions unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration of the Initial Term.
+Thereafter, this Agreement shall continue from year to year on the same terms and conditions unless terminated by either Party upon not less than sixty (60) days written notice prior to the expiration of the Renewal Term.

 3. Obligations of the Parties